James-Ansley/toodle/README.md

             └── ...
 ```

-Moodle TOML would generate a Moodle XML file containing a top-level category
+Toodle would generate a Moodle XML file containing a top-level category
 "revision" which would contain two sub-categories "programming" and "tracing"
 and so on.
 The root directory "questions" is not considered a category.